TheTechRobo/Python_Text_Calculator/README.md

 Thanks for visiting!

 # Recommended packages
-It's suggested, if you're on Windows, to install `colorama` package (`pip install colorama`), to increase the chances of Palc working correctly.
+It's suggested, if you're using the Windows CMD, to install `colorama` package (`pip install colorama`), to increase the chances of Palc working correctly.
 This module is unnecessary (but doesn't harm anything) for all other operating systems.

 # Input-redirection documentation
 WIP